The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 The Venice Carnival is definitely on my festival bucket list for next year!

 – When is Venice Carnival?
-Saturday 8th to Tuesday 25th February 2020
+Around 8th to 25th February

 – Where is Venice Carnival?
 Err, Venice.

 For all the amazing festivals China has, the Sky Lantern one is the mothership.
 Celebrating Chinese New Year, usually around February or March, no doubt you’ll have seen plenty of pictures of the Sky Lantern Festival.

 Thousands of lanterns are let go at night creating the most magical experience.
 The festival is over 2000 years old and is traditionally a time to be spent with family before socialising with other loved ones.